xinwenfu/VChat_GMON_SEH/README.md

 		<img src="Images/I20.png" width=600>

 8. Notice where we have jumped to?
-This is slightly off as we jumped to the the address in the first half of the SEH record!
+This is slightly off as we jumped to the address in the first half of the SEH record!

 	<img src="Images/I21.png" width=600>

-   * This means we have `00AEFFFF - 00AEFFCC = 33` or a decimal vale of 51 bytes of space.
+   * This means we have `00AEFFFF - 00AEFFCC = 33` or a decimal value of 51 bytes of space.
 This is much less than the `3503` before our SEH overwrite...

-9. Now we want to perform a Short Jump to avoid overwriting the SEH block.
-A short jump instruction is only 2 bytes, and should give us enough space to perform a long jump to the start of the buffer.
+9. Now, we want to perform a Short Jump to avoid overwriting the SEH block.
+A short jump instruction is only 2 bytes and should give us enough space to perform a long jump to the start of the buffer.
 We should use the tool `/usr/share/metasploit-framework/tools/exploit/nasm_shell.rb` to generate the machine code for this.
    * Run `nasm_shell.rb`. *Note* that it's path may differ on different machines!
    * enter `jmp short +0xa` to perform a short jump of 10 bytes.